mlabs-haskell/plutus-simple-model/README.md

 #### Logging blockchain state

 The ability to observe what's going on in the blockchain is a great way to understand things.
-To log balances use `logBchState` action, which saves current state as a log entry.
+To log balances use `logMockState` action, which saves current state as a log entry.
 To show log use `testNoErrorsTrace` helper (see below).

 ### How to check balances